dubhater/vapoursynth-damb/readme.rst

 **Write** takes the audio samples attached to each frame from *clip* and writes them to *file*.

+It is important to request frames from Write strictly in ascending order, starting at 0.

 Parameters:
     clip
         Clip with audio.
+If there is more than one type of audio in the clip, Write will abort at the first frame where a mismatch is detected.
+The properties attached to the first frame requested from Write will be used as reference (channel count, sample rate, sample type).

     file
         Name of the output audio file.
-By default it will have the same format as the input file.
+If the extension is recognised, it sets the output format.

+        Recognised extensions: "wav", "w64", "flac", "ogg".

     format
-        Overrides the input audio format.
-Possible values: "wav", "w64", "flac", "ogg".
+        Sets the output audio format.
+If not specified, the output format is guessed from the extension, or if that fails, the output format will be the same as the input format.

+        Possible values: same as the recognised extensions.

     sample_type
-        Overrides the input sample type.
+        Sets the output audio sample type.
+If not specified, the output sample type will be the same as the input sample type.

         Possible values: "u8", "s8", "s16", "s24", "s32", "float", "double".

-        Only has effect on lossless formats.
+        Only has effect on lossless output formats.

     quality
-        Quality level for Vorbis compression.
+        Sets the quality level for the Vorbis compression.
+0.0 is the lowest quality possible, while 1.0 is the highest.
+With libvorbis-aotuv, 0.7 is more than sufficient for transparency.

-        Only has effect for the "ogg" format.
+        Only has effect for the "ogg" output format.

 Compilation